fugiebam dolorem, abiectionem, ignorantiam

 But there are still a great deal of other things to mention before I close the Varsovian chapter.
 It is true that my Portuguese competence had been completely forgotten, to such a degree that one day a student asked me if by chance I was a daughter of Ewa Łukaszyk the author of all those books about Portugal.
 My paradoxical status could only be compared to that of the academic sweeper of the fallen cherry blossom in one of Terry Pratchett's novels.
 On the other hand, it gave me unexpected freedom to reinvent myself as something else than a simple continuation of my academic profile.

 Meanwhile, women with black umbrellas flocked to manifestations.
 The system remained impermeable.
 I failed to write any children's literature.
-But since my research travel to Morocco in 2013 I used to follow the Amazigh linguistic and cultural revival, so I might eventually fit in the context; nonetheless it was mostly exploiting my "non-qualified" position that I spent a carefree week in London and, next year, another week in Leiden as a participant of workshops on dying languages organized in the framework of a TWINNING grant.
+Since my research travel to Morocco in 2013 I used to follow the Amazigh revival, so I might eventually fit in the context of linguistic revitalisation; nonetheless it was mostly exploiting my "non-qualified" position that I spent a carefree week in London and, next year, another week in Leiden as a participant of workshops on dying languages organised in the framework of a TWINNING grant.
 My colleague let me travel for free as a participant of the project, and I exploited the opportunity with no sense of shame; but she never invited me to speak on any of these occasions.
 I sneaked into the library of the SOAS to make a quick search for some materials on Sufism, and in Leiden I got ready for my project on Adamic language that I was to continue in France.
-After all, the fascinating story of the search for the original tongue spoken in Paradise might be seen as a hidden paradigm of any linguistic revitalization, moved by the belief that some essential truths can only be expressed in a tongue we had left behind.
+After all, the fascinating story of the search for the original tongue spoken in Paradise might be seen as a hidden paradigm of any linguistic revitalisation, moved by the belief that some essential truths can only be expressed in a tongue we had left behind.